CyberT33N/mongodb-cheat-sheet/README.md

 <br><br>

 - $sort	Reorders the document stream by a specified sort key.
 Only the order changes; the documents remain unmodified.
 For each input document, outputs one document. (https://docs.mongodb.com/manual/reference/operator/aggregation/sort/#pipe._S_sort)
+- You can sort on multiple fields.
+The sort priority will be in order of your sort queries
 - Syntax:
 ```javascript
 { $sort: { <field1>: <sort order>, <field2>: <sort order> ... } }